sdslabs/watchdog/README.md

 Watchdog is a personalised server access management tool (and a slack bot) which keeps a track of all the administrative rights attempts (like sudo and su) on server (via SSH) and allows/disallows log-in attempts based on public key of user and logs all activity in form of slack message.
 It provides easy granting/revoking access to servers to team members through pull requests on a keyhouse repository.

+Check out this blog post to know how watchdog works and design methodologies behind it: https://blog.sdslabs.co/2020/04/watchdog

 ## Contents

 * [Features](#features)